Apply to AUC Today

 Related resources:

-*Percent of students attaining a 2023-24 residency position out of all graduates or expected graduates in 2022-23 who were active applicants in the 2023 NRMP match or who attained a residency position outside the NRMP match
+1First-time residency attainment rate is the percent of students attaining a 2024–25 residency position out of all graduates or expected graduates in 2023–24 who were active applicants in the 2024 NRMP match or who attained a residency position outside the NRMP match.